 Regional San’s Discharge Permit

 In April 2016, the Regional Water Board issued a new discharge permit for Regional San.
 The 2016 discharge permit largely continued the requirements from the prior 2010 discharge permit.
-The 2010 discharge permit brought substantial changes and resulted in the need to construct significant new treatment processes at the Sacramento Regional Wastewater Treatment Plant (these new processes are known as the EchoWater Project).
+The 2010 discharge permit brought substantial changes and resulted in the need to construct significant new treatment processes at the EchoWater Resource Recovery Facility.
 The 2010 discharge permit required the Sacramento region to move to an advanced, or “tertiary,” treatment process.
 Citing possible effects on the Delta ecosystem from ammonia contained in Regional San’s discharge, as well as concerns over public health regarding pathogens, the 2010 discharge permit was one of the most restrictive wastewater treatment permits issued in the State of California.

-As a result of the 2010 discharge permit, Regional San has moved forward with and is now in the process of constructing significant new treatment processes to (1) remove ammonia and nitrates and (2) add filtration and enhanced disinfection to inactivate pathogens.
-Building these new facilities will continue through the permit cycle for the 2016 discharge permit.
+As a result of the 2010 discharge permit, Regional San has completed the process of constructing significant new treatment processes to (1) remove ammonia and nitrates and (2) add filtration and enhanced disinfection to inactivate pathogens.